Unsupervised Multimodal Deepfake Detection Using Intra- and Cross-Modal Inconsistencies: Experimental Evaluations

-\textbf{Models ---} We use a pre-trained AdaFace~\cite{adaface} model trained on MS1MV2 \cite{arcface}, MS1MV3 \cite{lightweight} and WebFace4M \cite{WebFace260M} to extract per-frame identity features and use a transformer encoder to aggregate the identity in a temporal window for our visual features.
-For the audio we use a pre-trained Whisper~\cite{whisper} encoder trained on 680k hours of labeled audio-text data as our audio feature extractor.
+\textbf{Models.} We use an AdaFace~\cite{adaface} model pre-trained on MS1MV2 \cite{arcface}, MS1MV3 \cite{lightweight} and WebFace4M \cite{WebFace260M} to extract per-frame identity features and use a transformer encoder to aggregate the identity in a temporal window for our visual features (both $\mu$ and $\gamma$).
+For the audio features ($\alpha$) we use a pre-trained Whisper~\cite{whisper} encoder trained on 680k hours of labeled audio-text data as our audio feature extractor.
+The entire model (including pretrained layers) are trained during our training with intra- and cross-modal losses.
+Details of our data preprocessing and hyperparamters are provided in Appendix.

-\textbf{Data Preprocessing ---} We sample video clips from the original raw footage in the dataset, with each clip having a duration of 2 seconds with padding if necessary.
-These videos are then transcoded to have a uniform 25 frame per second video frame-rate and 16 kHz audio sampling rate.
-For each group of video frames, we then apply MTCNN~\cite{mtcnn} algorithm to detect the face bounding-box and landmarks.
-These landmarks are then used to frontalize and crop the face similar to AdaFace ~\cite{adaface}.
-For audio frames, we use the log Mel-Spectrogram~\cite{mel_sprc} similar to Whisper~\cite{whisper}.
-We also apply various data augmentation strategies like Gaussian noise, frequency masking, time masking and color-jitter to the video clips during training.
-We also included an identity augmentation which adds synthesized video using Face X-ray \cite{face_x_ray} to replace the mouth region for training self-consistency model.

-\textbf{Hyperparameters ---} The initial learning rate and weight decays were set to $1e^{-4}$ and $2e^{-1}$ respectively on an AdamW \cite{adamw} optimizer following a cosine annealing schedule \cite{cosine-schedule} with warm-up.
-We also added a trainable temperature parameter with an initial value of 0.07 \cite{temp_init} to our loss.
-The length of the video clips we sampled is 2 seconds (50 frames) for cross-modal consistency method and 0.2 seconds (5 frames) for intra-modal consistency method.
-Our training was performed on four RTX8000 graphics processing units (GPU) for approximately 100 epochs (80 hours wall-clock).

-\textbf{Inference ---} For each test video, we uniformly sample it the same as we did in the training with stride of 0.2 seconds (5 frames).
-After feeding these video clips into both models, we got a intra-modal consistency similarity matrix and a cross-modal consistency similarity matrix.
-For the first matrix, we took $20^{th}$ percentile as the intra-modal consistency score and we took the average value of the diagonal elements of the second matrix as the cross-modal consistency score.

-\textbf{Metrics ---} We use Area Under the Curve (AUC) and Average Precision (AP) as our performance metrics.
-These metrics are widely used since these two indicators do not impose threshold restrictions.
+\textbf{Metrics.} We use the standard Area Under the Curve (AUC) and Average Precision (AP) as performance metrics.
+These metrics are widely used since these two indicators do not impose threshold restrictions~\cite{self_supervised_video_forensics_by_audiovisual_anomaly_detection, Audio_visual_POI_deepfake_detection}.
 Furthermore, they effectively capture the model's performance in scenarios involving imbalanced datasets, accurately assessing the model's ability to detect true positives.